| Chiefs

 Ali Raza Khan Qizilbash was also an Honorary Magistrate of Lahore

 justly possessing great influence in the city.
+In 1857 when

 the English need was greatest Nawab Ali Raza Khan Qizilbash raised